 How to write a dissertation introduction

-The introduction is the first chapter of your thesis or dissertation, and it’s essential to draw the reader in with a strong beginning.
-Set the stage for your research with a clear focus, purpose and direction.
-The introduction should include:
+The introduction is the first chapter of your dissertation, and it’s essential to draw the reader in with a strong beginning.
+Set the stage for your research with a clear focus and direction.

 - Topic and context: what does the reader need to know to understand the dissertation?

 - Focus and scope: what specific aspect of the topic will you address?

 - Relevance: why is this research worth doing?

 - Aims and objectives: what did you aim to find out and how did you approach it?

 - Overview of the structure: what will you cover in each chapter?